SteveJustin1963/tec-MINT/MINT2 Manual.md

+- MINT 2 runs on a TEC-1 Z80 SBC in 2k rom and 2k ram ( or more)
 - if a program, function or command has any type of logical or syntax error, it will corrupt MINTS ability to accept further code even if is correct or correct input
 - all input MUST be prefect and error free for the code to run error free unless there is a bug in the code. but correct code can still fail due to limits.
 - MINT is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.